Dr. Simon John

 But many scientists who studied glaucoma at that time had a low opinion of the mouse.
 “Some people told me I was wasting my time using mice for glaucoma research, because mice were anatomically inappropriate,” he says.

 Through painstaking anatomical studies, Dr. John showed that the pertinent structures in the eyes of mice and men have a lot in common.
-Over their early years at the Jackson Laboratory, he and his group developed the first mouse models of glaucoma, developed the necessary tools for studying them, and adapted human eye exams to mice.
+Over their early years, he and his group developed the first mouse models of glaucoma, developed the necessary tools for studying them, and adapted human eye exams to mice.
 “Now all of the powerful tools of classical and modern mouse genetics can be used to study glaucoma,” he says.
 “I’m very proud of the way that has taken off.”

 Using one of these mouse models, his group discovered that errors in a gene that codes for a type of collagen cause a glaucoma-like condition.
 Realizing that this collagen also strengthens blood vessels, they showed that the gene predisposes mice and humans to bleeding in the brain.
 “This work suggests possible behavioral and medical interventions that could massively reduce the risk of hemorrhagic complications and sudden death in families with this gene,” he says.
 “For example, individuals in those families could avoid playing contact sports or exercising too vigorously.”